Smart meters have been rolled out in many parts of the country, have you got one?

 So How Can I Shield it Properly?

-I get asked that a LOT… so I have made this easy-to-follow guide.
-You can make it yours for just $1!
+I get asked that a LOT… so I have made this easy-to-follow guide packed with expert tips for homeowners AND renters.

 #smartmeters #EMF #radiofrequency #electricfields #magneticfields #dirtyelecticity #shielding